 - Visually inspect the intake hose and air intake duct for cracks or leaks.
 Make sure they’re firmly attached and that no fittings or clamps are missing.

 - Turn on the ignition without starting your vehicle.
 Use an OBD2 scan tool to read the MAP sensor data.
 Compare this information to the BARO reading.
 They should be about the same.
 Now start the engine.
-When you do so, the MAP sensor voltage should drop from around 4.5 volts to around 1 volt.
+The MAP sensor voltage should drop from around 4.5 volts to approximately 1 volt when you do so.
 If it doesn’t, you have an issue with the sensor or the wiring.

 - Use a vacuum pump to test the MAP sensor.
-Disconnect the hose on the MAP sensor the turn on your ignition without starting the car.
-Apply 20 in. of vacuum pressure to the MAP sensor.
+Disconnect the hose on the MAP sensor and turn on your ignition without starting the car.
+Apply 20 inches of vacuum pressure to the MAP sensor.
 The voltage should drop.
 If it doesn’t, check the port and hose for clogs.
 Clean or replace as necessary.

 - Test the output voltage of the MAP sensor with a multimeter.
 Check the readings against the specifications in your vehicle’s manual.
 If they’re off, the sensor likely needs to be cleaned or replaced.